pradeephubgit/appsignal-docs/source/api/sourcemaps.html.md

     <tr>
       <td><code>name</code></td>
       <td>Array of Strings</td>
       <td>List of filenames that the sourcemap covers.
-This should be a full URL to the minified JavaScript file.</td>
+This should be a full URL to the minified JavaScript file, as you see it in the backtrace, including any url params.</td>
     </tr>
     <tr>
       <td><code>file</code></td>